SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/redis/config/collect-metrics.md

 # redis endpoint reachable from the otel collector"
 export REDIS_ENDPOINT="localhost:6379"

-# The password used to access the Redis instance; must match the password specified in the requirepass server configuration option.
+# password used to access the Redis instance.
+# must match the password specified in the requirepass server configuration option.
+# can be left empty if the redis server is not configured to require a password.
 export REDIS_PASSWORD=""

 # region specific SigNoz cloud ingestion endpoint